hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 .. thumbnail:: /img/graphql/core/guides/sample-data-csv-file.png
    :alt: .csv data file

-Step 1: Add a table to your PG database
+Step 1: Add a corresponding table to your PG database
 -----------------------------------------

 Let us create a table to match the data structure in your CSV file.